LeBron James Thinks Lonzo Ball ‘Doesn’t Realize How Great He Is’

 “Sometimes he doesn’t realize how great he is,” LeBron told ESPN‘s Dave McMenamin after Los Angeles extended its winning streak to three games with Friday’s outcome.
 “The things that he possesses out on the floor, when Zo realizes how good he is on the floor, it makes him a very dynamic player and it makes us even better.
 And he’s been doing that as of late, [with] his aggressiveness,” he said.

 To LeBron’s point, Ball’s recent success suggests that either his efficiency is having a positive impact on the team or vice versa.
 As Bleacher Report notes in an article that it has published on LeBron’s remarks, Ball has hit 11 of his last 21 shots for a combined 24 points.
-In the two previous games, he only made one more attempt, shooting 22 times – but sinking less than half of the buckets that he hit against the Cavs and Jazz, with a meager five.
+In the two previous games, he only made one more attempt, shooting 22 times — but sinking less than half of the baskets that he hit against the Cavs and Jazz, with a meager five.
 Thus, the signs are present to indicate that Ball may be gaining traction towards the ends that LeBron predicts will come with a more assertive approach.
-But he still is yet to have proven that he can remain efficient on a consistent basis.
+But he has yet to prove whether he can remain efficient on a consistent basis.

 Ultimately, whether increasing his offensive output will eventually translate into elite play for Ball remains to be seen.
 If one thing’s for sure, having the greatest player of his era put a battery in his back certainly won’t hurt chances that such a future might manifest.